-6 The following was approved as a temporary policy / process that will expire after the AY23-24 year: 1.
+&lt;sup>6 The following was approved as a temporary policy / process that will expire after the AY23-24 year: 1.
 After consultation with the Department/School Curriculum Committee and faculty, Chair/Director or chair/director's designee initiates the program elevation form in Curriculog.
 This shall include a plan for deactivation of the existing concentration or specialization and a teach-out plan for the remaining students.
 Curriculum services will submit a Subchange Screening Form for WSCUC on behalf of the department.
 2. The Elevation proposal is evaluated by the College Curriculum Committee to ensure that the degree requirements and other Catalog items are exactly the same as the original concentration or specialization.
-3. The Dean evaluates the proposal to ensure that adequate resources are available within the college to support the elevation.
-Since all these programs already exist and are being offered, the Dean should ensure that separation of the concentration or specialization into its own degree does not cause complications with advising.
+3. The Dean evaluates the programs already exist and are being offered, the Dean should ensure that separation of the concentration or specialization into its own degree does not cause complications with advising.
 4. Elevations approved by the College and Dean that do not include any other curriculum changes are forwarded to SEC and the Senate for approval.
-5. Approved proposals for elevation are forwarded to the Chancellor's Office.
-6. Once the Chancellor's Office approves of the elevation, the program will be forwarded to CAL State Apply for inclusion in the application process.
+5. Approved proposals for elevation are forwarded to CAL State Apply for inclusion in the application process.